Transportation in Hampton Roads

 Historically, the harbor was the key to the Hampton Roads area's growth, both on land and in water-related activities and events.
 Ironically, the harbor and its tributary waterways were (and still are) both important transportation conduits and obstacles to other land-based commerce and travel.
 For hundreds of years, state and community leaders have worked to develop solutions to accommodate both.

 Many early bridges were constructed and funded privately through the collection of tolls.
 Later, state-sponsorship was required to fund larger projects.
 The best example of many was in 1957, when the world's first continuous bridge-tunnel complex was successfully completed across the mouth of the Hampton Roads harbor, innovatively designed and funded with toll revenue bonds.
 Soon, another even larger one was built across the entire mouth of the Chesapeake Bay, exceeding many expectations.

 In modern times, the region has faced increasing transportation challenges as it has become largely urbanized, with additional traffic needs.
 In the 21st century, the conflicts between traffic on vital waterways and land-based travel continue to present the area's leaders with extraordinary transportation challenges, both for additional capacity, and as the existing infrastructure, much of it originally built with toll revenues, has aged without an adequate source of funding to repair or build replacements.
 The now-closed Kings Highway Bridge in Suffolk and the Jordan Bridge in neighboring Chesapeake, each built in the 1920s, are considered locally prime examples of this situation.

 Public opinion polls seem to indicate that many citizens feel the accomplishments with the historic bridge-tunnels across the harbor and nearby Chesapeake Bay and the many other improvements since, such as the completion of the Hampton Roads Beltway and a third bridge-tunnel (second across the harbor) in 1992 are indicative that the region's leaders will be capable of seeking and employing new transportation and funding solutions for the future, and that they will receive the necessary public support to do so.

 In 2007, the new Hampton Roads Transportation Authority (HRTA) was formed under a controversial state law to levy various additional taxes to generate funding for major regional transportation projects, including a long-sought and costly so-called third crossing of the harbor of Hampton Roads.
 As of March 2008, although its projects were considered to be needed, the agency's future was in some question while its controversial sources of funding were being reconsidered in light of a Virginia Supreme Court decision.
 In the time since, a shift to facilities to be developed and maintained by public-private partnerships collecting tolls has come into greater focus.
-One such project, a replacement for the Jordan Bridge, is already under construction.
+One such project, a replacement for the Jordan Bridge, was completed October 26, 2012.